rrorrolfo/on-off-shopping-cart/README.md

 ## Technical specifications

 This app was bootstrapped with vite-template-redux and adjusted to use redux without Redux-toolkit as Kätlin mentioned that the on/off projects do not use redux-toolkit yet.
+The folder structure follows the ["feature folders" structure recommended with redux applications](https://redux.js.org/faq/code-structure)

+Tech stack:
 React was used to build UI components.
 React-redux with thunk-actions was used for the app state management.
 Typescipt was used tor typechecking the app.